-It’s wedding season and the chances are you’ve got a a lovely embossed invitation winking at you on your mantelpiece.
-But does the small print say, regrettably children are definitely, strictly, not on your nelly invited OR the more stampeding childebeests the better?
+It's wedding season and the chances are you've got a a lovely embossed invitation winking at you on your mantelpiece.
+But does the small print say, regrettably children are definitely, strictly, not on your nelly invited OR the more stampeding childebeests the better? (you may want to read 8 ways to survive ‘wedding season’ when you have kids)

 If the bride and groom to have embraced the concept of a multi generational celebration and do want your adorable smalls running around their ankles and let's face it trebling the ahh factor of their wedding album photos, there are a few etiquette rules that you could observe to stop great Aunts from tutting and more importantly help you to relax on the big day.